n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/ad-account.md

 priority: medium
 ---

-# Facebook Trigger Ad Account
+# Facebook Trigger Ad Account object

 Use this object to receive updates on certain ads changes in an Ad Account.
 Refer to [Facebook Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/) for more information on the trigger itself.